-UNIVERSITY POLICY ON ACCOMMODATING STUDENTS WITH DISABILITIES appropriate documentation.
+UNIVERSITY POLICY ON ACCOMMODATING STUDENTS WITH DISABILITIES (REQUIRED): "Students with disabilities requesting accommodations should first register with the Disability Resource Center (352-392-8565, www.dso.ufl.edu/drc) by providing appropriate documentation.
 Once registered, students will receive an accommodation letter which must be presented to the instructor when requesting accommodation.
 Students with disabilities should follow this procedure as early as possible in the semester."